giorgiacrosilla/biasontology/ontologies/we-think-we-know-what-other-people-are-thinking/illusion-of-asymmetric-insight.md

 3. What is the assumed self-insight and insight of others of the non-biased agent?

-Scientific articles which state that in the past scientific predictions about the topic were not accurate.

 ```sparql
 SELECT ?selfInsightQuality ?insightOfOthersQuality
 WHERE {